quarkslab/wirego/BUILD_WIREGO.md

     cmake ../
     make -j

-You may also just build the Wirego plugin (and now the full Wireshark program):
+You may also just build the Wirego plugin (and not the full Wireshark program):

     mkdir build && cd build
     cmake -DBUILD_wireshark=OFF -DCUSTOM_PLUGIN_SRC_DIR=../../wireshark/plugins/epan/wirego ..